scottdillon1/Virtual_SCP_Academy/CAP/Part 3 - SQLite.md

 :point_right: Open "package.json" file and modify it so that instead of "kind" being set to "hana", we will change it to "sql".

 This is a little trick that tells applications running on NodeJs to use SQLite when in development and Hana when in production.
 We will discuss how this is indicated shortly.
 Save the "package.json" file and from the terminal window, try executing the **cds run** command as in the screenshot, you should see it complain about the fact it cannot find the module "sqlite3".
+**If you still have cds watch running in the terminal window, you will need to do a CTRL+C to stop it and then run the cds run command..resist the urge to open another terminal window**
 ![SqliteInstall](Part3Images/SQLiteNotFound.jpg)

 From the terminal window, from the incidents_p00XXXX directory, execute